UniMath/agda-unimath/NAMING-CONVENTIONS.md

 ## The general scheme

-In general, our naming scheme follows the following pattern:
+In general, our naming scheme follows the pattern:

 ```text
   [name]-[type]-[hypotheses]-[Namespace]
 ```

-We note that Agda has, as of yet, no namespace mechanism.
-This means that in places where we wished to be able to use namespaces, we would append the name of an entry with the name that we would have given to that namespace.
-We use this naming convention for important mathematical concepts, such as groups, rings, categories, graphs, trees, and so on.
-Furthermore, we note that in the general naming scheme above all parts are optional, but the order of the different parts of the name must be respected.
+In this general pattern, all the components are optional.
+However, their order is fixed and should be maintained for consistency.

+The general naming pattern breaks down as follows:

+- **[name]:** This part is used to give a custom descriptive name for the entry.
+- **[type]:** This part of the name refers to the output type of the entry.
+- **[hypotheses]:** This part of the name consists of descriptors for the hypotheses used in the type specification of the entry.
+- **[Namespace]:** This part of the name describes what important concept or general category the entry is about.

+Given Agda's current lack of a namespace mechanism, we've incorporated what would typically be a namespace directly into the name.
+This convention is particularly applied to key mathematical concepts, such as groups, rings, categories, graphs, and trees.

 ### Naming mathematical structures